612-306-9558

 Overnight Temps Drop

 Because Grand Junction is in the desert, it cools off at night.
 For example, in August it might get to 95°F during the day but that’s from about 2pm to 5pm.
 In the morning, we start out in the 70’s between 7am to 9am.
 A great time to have your morning tea or coffee outdoors.
-And after the sun sets our overnight lows are in the 60’s.
-We often sit outside after dark comfortably.
-We don’t wake up and say it’s hot right away, because it’s not.
+And after the sun sets our overnight lows are in the 60’s, and we often sit outside after dark comfortably.
 Mornings and evenings are very different than midday because we are in the desert.
 And if you are in the shade vs the sun makes a big difference too.
 We really do enjoy the summer weather in Grand Junction, day and night.

 Bugs, what bugs?